Seema Punia

-Seema Punia-Antil (born 27 July 1983) is an Indian discus thrower.Her personal best throw is 64.84 m,achieved in Kyiv in 2004.
+Seema Punia (née Antil) (born 27 July 1983) is an Indian discus thrower.

-Early life
+Early and personal life

-Seema Antil was born in Khewda village of Sonipat district in Haryana.
+Seema was born in Khewra, Sonipat in Haryana.
 Her sporting career began at the age of 11 years as a hurdler and a long-jumper, but later took to discus throw.
-Her gold medal win at the World Junior Championships in 2000 in Santiago earned her the nickname: 'Millennium Child'.
 She studied in the Government College, Sonipat.

+Seema is married to Ankush Punia, her coach, and a former discus thrower who represented India at the 2004 Athens Olympics.

 Career

-Antil originally won a gold medal at the 2000 World Junior Championships, but she lost it due to a positive drugs' test for pseudoephedrine.
+Seema originally won a gold medal at the 2000 World Junior Championships, where she earned the nickname: Millennium Child – but she was stripped off her medal due to a positive dope test for pseudoephedrine.
 As per the rules in force at that time for such an offence, her National Federation issued her a public warning after stripping her of the medal.
 She won a bronze medal at the next World Junior Championships in 2002.

-She won a silver medal at the 2006 Commonwealth Games, and was honoured with Bhim Award by the Haryana state government on 26 June 2006.
+She won a silver medal at the 2006 Commonwealth Games, and was honoured with Bhim Award by the Government of Haryana on 26 June 2006.
 Her absence from the 2006 Asian Games attracted considerable media attention.
 She had tested positive for a steroid (stanozolol) prior to the Games but was cleared to participate by her National Federation.
 She, however, opted out of the team for the Games.

 She won a bronze medal at the 2010 Commonwealth Games.
 She finished 12th at the 2012 London Olympics.
 In 2014, she won a silver medal at the Commonwealth Games and a gold at the Asian Games.

-Personal life

-Antil is married to Ankush Punia, her coach, and a former discus thrower who represented India at the 2004 Summer Olympics in Athens.